-It may seem too early to focus on fall maintenance projects, but being proactive and preparing for cooler weather will enhance and protect one of your biggest investments: your home.
-The best part is that many of these projects can be done at little or no cost, and they can help you save money on your energy bills.
+It may seem too early to focus on home maintenance projects, but being proactive and preparing for cooler weather will enhance and protect one of your biggest investments: your home.
+The best part is that many of these projects can be done at little or no cost.
+Plus, they can help you save money on your energy bills.

 Here are five projects to tackle before the leaves start to fall:

 Heated air escapes from gaps that occur where building materials meet.
 Some of the most common trouble areas include where exterior siding meets windows and doors, around roof and foundation lines, around chimneys, and where pipes protrude through walls or roofs.
 Check those locations to see if any gaps have formed.
 If so, apply the appropriate caulk or sealant.

 Heat rises, which means heat from your home also can escape through any vulnerable areas of the roof.
 The most efficient way to stop that heat loss is by installing ceiling and roof insulation.
 It is important to select insulation with the appropriate R-value for your region of the country.
 The R-value refers to the ability of any material to resist the passage of heat.

 Ensure that your windows and doors are effectively keeping warm air in and cold air out.
 Inspect them for any cracks around glass, sashes and window frames.
 Apply adhesive foam weather strips to the top and bottom window rails, or nail felt weatherstripping where window sashes and frames make contact.
 Building a new house plan will allow for the installation of double or triple-paned windows, which can dramatically improve energy efficiency.